 Make Your Own Wind Chimes with Jewelry Supplies

-Why make wind chimes with jewelry-making materials?
+Why make DIY wind chimes with jewelry-making materials?
 Well, why not?
-Not only do wind chimes provide a relaxing or melodious tune, they can also be an aesthetically pleasing addition to front or back yards and they make great gift items for those who like to spend time on the porch or patio.
+Not only do handmade wind chimes provide a relaxing or melodious tune, they can also be an aesthetically pleasing addition to front or back yards and they make great gift items for those who like to spend time on the porch, patio or garden.
 How do you make wind chimes?
 That's where we come in.

 Glass or crystal adds an extra eye-catching element to wind chimes.
 Not only do the wind chimes sound pretty, but they are pretty to look at, too!